Last updated on June 10, 2022

 As the IRS states: “If you have an office in your home that qualifies as a principal place of business, you can deduct your daily transportation costs between your home and another work location in the same trade or business.”

-In our experience, commuting to work accounts for more than 20% of the Business car use, and in fact, there are many cases where it is over 40%.
+In our experience, commuting to work accounts for more than 20% of Business car use, and in fact, there are many cases where it is over 40%.
 If you are one of them, you might want to think about declaring your place of residence as your regular place of Business.
 I’m sure sometimes you do office work at home anyway.
 The following cases are quite common: Small Business Owners working from home, Small Business Owners / Entrepreneurs working both from home and an office, or Freelancers having no regular place of Business, operating usually from their homes.

 - If your home can by no means be your Headquarters or branch, it is worth changing your customer visiting habits.
-To be able to deduct your commute as a Business expense, make your first and last stop of your day your closest customers/suppliers/Business partners that you can link a Business trip purpose.
+To be able to deduct your commute as a Business expense, make your first and last stop of your day your closest customers/suppliers/Business clients that you can link a Business trip purpose.
 This way you can drastically reduce the ratio of your personal trips – plus, you will save a lot of time too!

 - If commuting to work can be counted as a Business trip in your case, taking your child to kindergarten or school, your spouse to work, or just stopping by your favorite place for a coffee/breakfast is not a detour at all.
 You don’t need to record these stops because you haven’t even made an extra yard worth of detour for them!